aburdulescu/gbenchdiff/README.md

 ## Acknowledgements

-Heavily inspired(the statistics code is copied from there) by [Go benchstat](https://github.com/golang/perf) tool.
+Heavily inspired by [Go benchstat](https://github.com/golang/perf) tool (the statistics code is copied from there).